Polymok/TE_PID/README.md

 ## Usage

 We identify a neuron with its time-series.
 To calculate transfer entropy PID for all possible neuron triplets, call `TE_PID.m` with two required arguments: a matrix or cell, and a positive integer time-delay.
-Optionally, supply a list of neuron triplet indices for which to calculate PID.
 For an input cell containing multiple matrices for multiple trials, the input cell must be 1-dimensional.
 Each matrix or cell column should contain the entire time-series of a single neuron, i.e. columns should represent neurons while rows represent observations at incremental times.
+Optionally, supply a list of neuron triplet indices for which to calculate PID.
+Otherwise, PID is calculated for all possible triplets.

-A time-delay is necessary to calculate transfer entropy.
-Output matrices have 7 columns indicating in increasing order: *target_index*, *source1_index*, *source2_index*, *synergy*, *redundancy*, *unique1*, *unique2*.
+Outputs are written to a separate file.
+7 columns indicate in increasing order: *target_index*, *source1_index*, *source2_index*, *synergy*, *redundancy*, *unique1*, *unique2*.
 PID output terms are given in units of bits.
 Each row of the output matrix contains terms for a specific triplet.

 ### Examples